jonasbn/til/bash/reading_cli_arguments.md

-# Repeating an executable continuously
+# Reading Command Line Arguments

 Reading arguments from the command line is quite useful: